 Community Well-Being: Focused on creating a culture of belonging for all, Dean Barton formed the Dean's Diversity Action Council in 2019, to ensure that the Duquesne Kline School of Law is focused on creating long-term, sustained progress toward justice, equity, and human dignity.
 On June 19, 2020, the School faculty unanimously adopted a Promise Statement on Race and Justice, an affirmative statement against racism and a commitment to lead positive change.

-She serves on the AALS Deans' Steering Committee, is Chair-Elect to the AALS Leadership Section, and is a Board Member of the Pittsburgh Legal Diversity and Inclusion Coalition.
+She serves on the AALS Deans' Steering Committee, is Chair to the AALS Leadership Section, and is a Board Member of the Pittsburgh Legal Diversity and Inclusion Coalition.

 She previously held various positions at Villanova University Charles Widger School of Law, most recently as Associate Dean for Academic Affairs.
 Barton successfully launched initiatives on leadership development, including a student Lawyers as Leaders program and a new course, Leadership and Management Skills for Lawyers.
 At Villanova, Barton taught courses in administrative agency rulemaking, computer law, the First Amendment and regulation in cyberspace, and digital law.
 She previously served as the director of the JD/MBA and JD/MPA joint degree programs.